 Tangerine Standard Speed Unlimited

 There’s no getting past the great value of Tangerine plans.
-Take this Fixed Wireless NBN, for instance.
-It has a six-month promotional price that knocks $10 off your monthly bill, which makes it the cheapest monthly price available for Basic II speeds (up to 25Mbps).
-Even when that price reverts to normal, it’s among the cheapest Basic II NBN Fixed Wireless plan available.
+Take this Fixed Wireless internet plan, for instance.
+It has a six-month promotional price that knocks your monthly bill down considerably, making it the cheapest monthly price available for Basic II speeds (up to 25Mbps).
+Even when that price reverts to the normal $59.90 per month, it’s among the cheapest Basic II Fixed Wireless NBN plan available.

 Because there’s no contract, you’re free to switch providers after six months or beforehand.
 You can even take the service for a spin for two weeks as part of a zero-risk trial.
 Save money by using a BYO modem from a previous provider or pay for one upfront.
 You can also pay an extra $10 per month to add a home phone service.

-You can see this Tangerine plan next to other cheap Fixed Wireless NBN plans below.
+You can see this Tangerine plan next to other cheap Fixed Wireless internet plans below.

 Next cheapest Fixed Wireless NBN plan

 If you’ve got to the end of the six-month discount with the Tangerine Standard Speed Unlimited plan and every cent counts, consider the Mate NBN wireless #greamates plan.
 The Mate plan is 90 cents cheaper per month than the regular monthly cost for the cheapest Tangerine plan, and it’s the same price whether you opt for the recommended Basic II (up to 25Mbps download speeds) or Basic I (up to 12Mbps download speeds) as part of the NBN Wireless #goodmates plan.
 It also comes with unlimited data, so you won’t have to worry about going over your monthly data limit.

 There’s no contract, so you can come and go as you please, plus you can knock $10 off your monthly bill if you bundle your Mate internet with an eligible Mate phone plan.